Message from the Director

 Our mission is to provide consultation and support services to boost infectious disease prevention and control efforts across Alabama.
 The ARC IPC brings together subject matter experts with extensive knowledge in areas like infectious disease, control and prevention, epidemiology and surveillance, behavioral health, public health preparedness, forecasting and modeling, and pediatrics to address issues related to the management and response to emerging and reemerging infectious diseases.

 Key to the Center’s mission is to provide training and technical assistance to infection control managers and others working in infection prevention and control across Alabama’s healthcare and public health systems in order to increase the current workforces’ skills in areas needed to detect, respond to, control, and prevent infectious disease outbreaks.
-This includes but is not limited to local, district, and state health department IPC personnel, Infection Control Managers and Nurses located in in-patient and out-patient healthcare facilities and long-term care facilities, hospital epidemiologists, and other infection control practitioners.
+This includes but is not limited to the local, district, and state health department IPC personnel, Infection Control Managers and Nurses located in K-12 schools, daycares, in-patient and out-patient healthcare facilities and long-term care facilities, hospital epidemiologists, and other infection control practitioners.

 We hope our efforts will not only work to build capacity within the current workforce but also increase awareness for the need and importance of professionals in Infection Prevention and Control and highlight their role in surveillance, detection, response, and prevention of future infectious disease outbreaks.